FAQ: Quality Assurance Program

 • Strong evidence for QAP use, including patient focus group support

-These findings formed the foundation for the proposed QAP framework that was shared for consultation in 2025.
+These findings formed the foundation for the QAP framework that was shared for consultation in 2025.
 The framework introduced three components designed to promote competence and patient safety across the oral health team:

 • Component A: Annual guided self-reflections